yenihayat/redmine-theme-yh/README.md

 ## Installation

-* Download and unzip latest release or just clone the project into your Redmine themes directory (e.g. ` ../public/themes/`)
+* Download and unzip latest release or just clone the project into your Redmine themes directory (e.g. ` ../public/themes/` or if you're using **redmine** packages from Debian repos use `/usr/share/redmine/public/themes` directory)
 * Restart Redmine to make the newly installed theme available in your theme list.
 * Go to `"Administration / Settings / Display"` and choose this theme (redmine-theme-yh) in themes list.
 * Save your changes.